Skip to main content

 A standalone DSL is a new language with its own syntax and semantics.
 By crafting a new language from scratch, you avoid inheriting the limitations and complexities of existing languages, allowing you to tailor-make it to be as simple, intuitive and elegant as possible to program for the specific domain it targets.

 On the other hand, standalone DSLs have some disadvantages.
-First, designing and implementing them can be challenging.
-Not only must the syntax and semantics be created from scratch, but you also need to build all necessary compiler components, tooling, and a library ecosystem from the ground up.
-This can be a formidable task, as developing, testing, and maintaining compilers and tooling, along with establishing and maintining a library ecosystem, require substantial efforts, particularly with the addition of new language features over time.
+First, from the language developer’s perspective, designing and implementing them can be challenging.
+Not only must the syntax and semantics be created from scratch, but you also need to build all necessary compiler components, tooling, documentation, and a library ecosystem from the ground up.

 Embedded DSLs